Pleasant-Knight/telemetry_agent/README.md

-# Telemetry Agent - Rolling Window Implementation
+# Telemetry Agent for Multi Interface Router in C++20

 A C++ implementation of a rolling window data structure for network telemetry metrics, following deep module design principles.